gasiordev/ntree/README.md

 ## Commands
-In the above example, we mentioned that with `ntree send` you send any certain commands to ntree to modify the view.
+In the above example, we mentioned that with `ntree send` you order the program to change what's visible.

 The available commands are:
 * `ROOTDIR <value>` - change root directory;